rajkumaar23/rajkumaar23.github.io/content/posts/services-on-pi/index.md

 +++
-title = 'Hosting web services on my Raspberry Pi' date = 2023-12-26T20:06:58-07:00
+title = 'Hosting web services on my Raspberry Pi' date = 2023-12-26T20:06:58-07:00 coverAlt = 'An image of the Raspberry Pi 4 from the official website'
 +++

 It was during COVID-19 that I thought of buying a [Raspberry Pi 4](https://www.raspberrypi.com/products/raspberry-pi-4-model-b/), purely out of boredom.
 Little did I know that it would power more than a couple of my applications on the internet.
 Over the past few months, I have had multiple issues efficiently building a setup of serving internet-facing applications from my Pi.
 This article is a documentation of my current setup that *works*.
 A good lookback to the year of 2023, I guess?